Fisher County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will automatically be suspended.
-There are very few exceptions to this rule, so it is vital to act quickly.
-Consider consulting with a DUI attorney immediately to ensure your request is filed correctly and on time.
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your DUI arrest, your driver's license will be automatically suspended.
+There are very limited exceptions to this deadline.

 Automatic License Suspension

-Even if you request an ALR hearing, your license is still subject to automatic suspension pending the outcome of that hearing.
-The length and type of suspension depend on whether you took a breath or blood test and what the results were, or if you refused testing altogether.
+Even if you request an ALR hearing, your license may still be automatically suspended pending the outcome of the hearing.
+The reasons for and length of the suspension depend on whether you took a breath or blood test and what the results were.

 If You Took the Breath/Blood Test and Failed